datduong/stylegan3-syndromic-face/README.md

 ## Instruction and dataset

-All images were collected via online search; however, due to copyright issues, we cannot freely redistribute these images.
+All images were collected via online search; however, due to redistribution copyright issues, we cannot freely redistribute these images.
 Please contact us for the dataset.

 **This is the [training script](https://github.com/datduong/stylegan3-syndromic-faces/blob/master/syndromic_faces/make_training_script.py)**

-However, you do not have to train the model. **You can download our model here.**
+However, you do not have to train the model.
+You can download our model here.

+You do not need to train the model. **You can download our model here.** Then, follow this **[script to generate the images](https://github.com/datduong/stylegan3-syndromic-faces/blob/master/syndromic_faces/generate_disease_transformation.sh)**.
+The script also generates transformation between the unaffected condition into a syndromic condition.

+In the script, please change the directory path into your own machine.
+We generated many images, and then handpicked those that looked the most reasonable.
+We reported the [random seeds and settings to get these images here](https://github.com/datduong/stylegan3-syndromic-faces/blob/master/syndromic_faces/generate_disease_transformation.sh#L67).
+You should see output like the ones below, and feel free to contact us if you have any problem.